.jpg)

 Behavioural science is the study of human behaviour to understand how and why people make decisions.
 It is particularly useful for developing effective interventions for behaviour change.

-Behavioural economics focusses on how psychological biases and cognitive limitations influence decision-making under uncertainty.
+Behavioural economics focusses on how psychological biases and mental shortcuts influence decision-making under uncertainty.
 It recognizes that people may deviate from purely rational decision-making.